 2-3 large stalks of broccoli

 2 tbsp of olive oil

 Rinse the broccoli, then cut off the florets.
 Add these to a pot of cold salted water, and bring the water to a boil.
 After about three minutes, drain the broccoli and leave it to cool.
 Mince the cilantro, then mix it with the wine, oil, garum, cumin, and pepper to form a light dressing.
 Toss the cooked broccoli with the olives and sliced leek, then dress with the wine sauce.
 Enjoy!

 Photos of the ingredients (cilantro not shown); the cooked broccoli; and a wild cabbage growing on the Little Orme, an outcrop along the northern Welsh coast.

-The recipe is fairly simple medley of vegetables, but I think it's pretty tasty.
+This recipe is a fairly simple medley of vegetables, but I think it’s pretty tasty.
 Olives are salty, and the leek adds a strong onion flavor.
-The dressing certainly enhances the lot with sweet wine, pepper, and cumin.
+And the dressing kicks up the lot with sweet wine, pepper, and cumin.

 It may not seem like much, but I could imagine this dish presented among plates of sausage, veal, and tuna in a dinner spread on a Roman table.
 In fact, the poet Martial references the same word used in the Apicius recipe, cauliculus, as he describes the menu for a cena he hosts.

 However it was served in antiquity, I’d encourage you to test this dish yourself — for a taste of history and of Cato’s favorite type of vegetable.